rabbitholecomputing/ZuluSCSI-V6-util/wxWidgets/docs/msw/install.md

 Installing wxWidgets for Windows       {#plat_msw_install}
 --------------------------------

-This is wxWidgets for Microsoft Windows 7 or later (up to 11) including both 32 bit and 64 bit versions.
+This is wxWidgets for Microsoft Windows (XP, Vista, 7, 8, 10, 11)
+including both 32 bit and 64 bit versions.

 [TOC]